mrd0ll4r/oktopus/README.md

 Each worker needs to know which IPFS daemon to use.
 This is configured via `--daemon <API URL>`, e.g., `--daemon http://127.0.0.1:5001`.

+The file worker additionally accepts a `--keep` flag, which instructs it to keep downloaded files.
+See the docker compose setup for examples of where these are kept.

 ## Building

 Use `build-in-docker.sh` to compile binaries and worker images within Docker.